campbea/flytster-api/README.md

 ```

 **Notes:**
+- A user cannot update their profile until `is_verified` is true
 - If the user updates their email the user will receive an email containing a link to verify the new email (verification token is in link).
 Until the user verifies their token, the updated email will remain in email_pending.

 **Response:**